 The following provides a description of the various services offered from The Department of Social Services:

 Adult Protective Services (APS)

 The APS Program is an investigative service designed to link with existing adult programs provided by other public, private, and community-based organizations.
 The goal is to prevent and remedy the abuse and exploitation of dependent and older vulnerable adults, age 18 and older.
 The program provides protection and remedial activities on behalf of elders and dependent adults unable to protect their own interests, harmed or threatened with harm, or caused physical or mental injury due to the action or inaction by themselves or other persons.
 Here are some Vulnerable Adult Indicators.

 Social Services to Adults

-This program assists and enables clients with the maintenance of self-sufficiency, economic self-support, and prevention of abuse, neglect or exploitation.
-Our services include assessments, the development of individualized service plans, services coordination and community linkages.
+This program assists and enables clients with the maintenance of self-sufficiency, promotion of economic self-support, and prevention of abuse, neglect or exploitation.
+Our services include assessments, the development of individualized service plans, service coordination and community linkages.

 Project Home/Certified Adult Residential Environment (C.A.R.E.)

 A CARE home provides a protective living environment in a homelike setting for the adult with a disability who cannot live alone primarily due to mental or physical health impairments.
 Services provided to residents in CARE homes include: room, board, assistance with activities of daily living.
 Providers also encourage residents to do what they can for themselves, and make opportunities for social and recreational activities.
 There are specific diagnoses requirements to receive services under this program.